5 Reasons You Should Never Sign A Major Label Record Deal

 Maybe, for some of them, the label had every intention of giving them a fair shot.
 Unfortunately, as many have scientifically documented, the Top 100 sound becomes more homogenized every year.
-So, if you’re getting signed to a major label, you probably sound like someone they care a lot more about than you.
+So, if you’re getting signed to a major label, you probably sound like someone they care about (and have invested in) a lot more than you.

 Am I saying that all 3 major record labels are shady?